xbeat/Machine-Learning/README.md

 Introduction to Sequence-to-Sequence Models

 Sequence-to-Sequence (Seq2Seq) models are a type of neural network architecture designed to transform an input sequence into an output sequence.
 They are particularly useful for tasks like machine translation, text summarization, and speech recognition.

+## Comparing Statistical Distances for Detecting Data Drift

+Understanding Statistical Distances for Data Drift

+Statistical distances provide mathematical frameworks for quantifying the difference between probability distributions.
+These metrics are crucial for detecting and monitoring data drift in machine learning systems, where the statistical properties of production data may deviate from training data over time.

 ## Reducing LLM Refusals Using Python